corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-cli.md

 * `--load-tx-time` takes preference over the `-l` option in terms of progress reloading.
 If both are provided, then the utility starts processing transactions from the provided transaction time and any progress is recorded in the file specified with the `-l` option.
 In this way, when the utility is restarted later without providing the `–load-tx-time` option but still specifying the `-l` option, it can resume processing transactions from the last stop point.
 {{< /note >}}

-You can create a new time instant using any of the following:
+You can create a new time instant by providing a UTC timestamp in format: `2007-12-03T10:15:30.00Z`.

-1. Provide seconds and nanos without spaces.
-For example:
-    * seconds=10
-    * seconds10
-    * seconds=10,nanos10
-    * seconds10,nanos=10
-    * seconds=10,nanos=10
-    * seconds10,nanos10
-    * seconds10nanos10
-2. Provide UTC timestamp in format: `2007-12-03T10:15:30.00Z`.
 The string must represent a valid instant in UTC and is parsed using `DateTimeFormatter.ISO_INSTANT`.